-Another important cholesterol-lowering vitamin is B12.
+Another important vitamin for cholesterol reduction is B12.
 Not only has research shown that taking vitamin B12 daily can reduce cholesterol levels, but it can also provide additional cardiovascular health benefits, such as reducing the risk of developing atherosclerosis (hardening and narrowing of the arteries).
 Moreover, this important nutrient can help fight chronic fatigue and aids in the maintenance of the central nervous system.
 However, it is important to note that vitamin B12 is better absorbed by the body when it is taken along with other B vitamins, such as the aforementioned vitamin B3 (niacin).

 Getting Your B Vitamins Through Food or Through Supplements?

 So if the bottom-line message here is that these B vitamins for cholesterol can help regulate healthy cholesterol levels, how can you be sure you’re getting enough?
 Check your diet first; food is always the best way to get your nutrients.
 But if you’re trying to lower cholesterol naturally and achieve therapeutic levels of these nutrients, you may need to add B vitamin supplements to your daily routine.

 To learn more information about lowering cholesterol naturally and lowering triglycerides naturally including more detail on the important B vitamins and other supplements, click here:

 - Top 3 Nutrients to Reduce Triglycerides Naturally

 - How to Lower LDL Naturally?
 One of the Multiple Turmeric Benefits!

 And tell us about your experience using supplements for high cholesterol.
 Have you used vitamins in an effort to lower cholesterol?
 Use the Comments section below to tell your fellow readers how it has worked.